-One of the objectives in vocational adult education in Finland is to develop counselling activities in adult education.
-It was found that less than 10 % of counselling personnel have appropriate training in adult education and there was not enough financial contribution put in the counselling activities.
+One of the objectives in Finland vocational adult education is to develop counselling activities in adult education.
+It was found out that less than 10 % of counselling personnel have appropriate training in adult education and there was not enough financial put in the counselling activities.
 Many institutions lacked the plan or wider strategy for student counselling and counselling activities were usually not included in institutional curricula.
 In many cases counselling activities solved individual problems of individual students.

-In Poland they are trying to develop career guidance by training and employing more counsellors, and providing them with indispensable information and materials.
+In Poland it is trying to develop career guidance by training and employing more counsellors, and providing them with indispensable information and materials.

-In Germany there is an educational network which is available in the web www.weiterbildung-mv.de and can be online-administered by the educational institutions.
-The main duty of this database is a direct, result-oriented, neutral information channel towards responsible bodies and confidential consultation of persons interested in further training.
+In Germany there is an educational network which is available in the web www.weiterbildung-mv.de and can be online administered by the educational institutions.
+The main duty of this database is a direct, result-oriented, neutral towards responsible bodies and confidential consultation of persons interested in further training.

-In the Lithuanian Law on Vocational Education and Training development of professional orientation system is foreseen.
-Vocational counselling and guidance in Lithuania is regulated by Education Act of Lithuanian Republic (1997), Vocational Counselling Strategy (2003), Lifelong Learning Strategy (2004) and other policy papers.
+In Lithuanian Law on Vocational Education and Training there is forreseen the development of professional orientation system.
+Vocational counseling and guidance in Lithuania is regulated by Education Act of Lithuanian Republic (1997), Vocational Counselling Strategy (2003), Lifelong Learning Strategy (2004) and others policy papers.
 Key objective in Vocational Counselling Strategy (2003) is to create environment for vocational counseling system and service development in Lithuania with regard to: perspectives of the country's economic and social development, individual demands of every member of society.
-Vocational counselling and guidance information system AIKOS is an open information, counselling and guidance system (information system of Lithuanian education, integrating it with information systems of Lithuanian job centers, Lithuanian labour market training offices and department of statistics).
+Vocational counseling and guidance information system AIKOS is an open information, counseling and guidance system (information system of Lithuanian education, integrating it with information systems of Lithuanian job centers, Lithuanian labour market training offices and department of Statistics).

-- Improvement of counselling activities in adult education is very important in Finland; it is particularly oriented to helping the individual. - In Finland and in Poland training of counsellors is a substantial point. - In Germany consultation for adults is available in network database. - In Lithuania there is a lot of attention on developing a vocational counselling system which assists individuals in choosing his/her route in the spheres of education, training and employment, to actively develop his/her professional career.
+- Improvement of counselling activities in adult education is very important in Finland; it is particularly oriented for helping every person. - In Finland and in Poland training of counselors is substantial point. - In Germany consultation for adults is available in network database. - In Lithuania it is very big attention for developing the vocational counselling system which assists individuals to choose his/her route in the spheres of education, training and employment, to actively develop his/her professional career.